confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

         group { E; F; G; H; color = "#00EE00"; label = "Temporary storage"; }
     }

-Notice how the size of the sorted sections of the array doubles after every interation of merges.
+Notice how the size of the sorted sections of the list doubles after every iteration of merges.
 After M steps the size of the sorted sections is 2\ :sup:`M`.
 Once 2\ :sup:`M` is greater than N, the entire list is sorted.
 Thus, for a list of size N, we need M equals log\ :sub:`2`\ N interations to sort the list.

 Each iteration of merges requires a complete pass through the list and each element is copied twice -- once into the temporary storage and once back into the original list.
-While each pair of sub-sections being merged has items, each copy into the temporary array also requires a comparison to pick which item to copy.
-Once one of the lists runs out no comparisons are needed.
+As long as there are items left in both sub-sections in each pair, each copy into the temporary list also requires a comparison to pick which item to copy.
+Once one of the lists runs out, no comparisons are needed.
 Thus each pass requires 2N copies and roughly N comparisons (and certainly no more than N).

 The total number of operations required for our merge sort algorithm